brenordv/grpc-env-sensors/readme.md

 The current version of `Sensor Reading` contains both the id of its sensor and the id of its location.
 Normally, the reading would not have both, but I decided to include it so I could make a few more validations on each reading.

+Also, all entities have read-only properties and validation on setters, to make sure everything is has it should be.

 # How to make it all work
 You use the current scripts: